Category Archives: New Jersey

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor concerned assistance you locate the corner so he can be a lot more assured that the work has actually been done appropriately.
-If he assists you, he will certainly see the proof you discover as well as will certainly not later be inclined to suggest so much concerning it.
+It is consistently well to have the neighbor worried aid you situate the corner so he can be much more guaranteed that the job has actually been done correctly.
+If he assists you, he will see the evidence you reveal and also will not later on be inclined to say a lot about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.